diyanamendoza/adonis-prize-server/README.md

 # Learning Adonis
-A lab for implementing Adonis APIs.
+A lab for implementing a CRUD API with Adonis.